HOW DESIGN A LOGO WITH CIRCULAR GRIDS

 Ok, so, what are the grids?
 Let’s try and understand it together.

-Specifically speaking, grids are bidimensional structures made of vertical, horizontal and/or diagonal lines and curves used to better structure the content, and they become the rational reference for text and image organisation.
+Specifically speaking, grids are bidimensional structures made of vertical, horizontal and/or diagonal lines and curves used to better structure the content, and they become the rational reference for text and image organization.
 In other words, grids are those structures aiming at establishing the exact measures, proportions and distances among graphic elements.

 Why shall we use grids to design a logo?